elixir-europe/rdmkit/pages/your_domain/plant_sciences.md

 ### Considerations
 * Are you working with established plant varieties, namely crop plants?
-  * Can you trace their provenance to a genebank accession ?
+  * Can you trace their provenance to a genebank accession?
-  * Are they identified in a germplasm database with an accession number ?
+  * Are they identified in a germplasm database with an accession number?
 * Are you working with crosses of established plant varieties?
   * Can you trace the genealogy of the crosses to plant varieties from a genebank or identified in a germplasm database?
-* Are you working with experimental material ?
+* Are you working with experimental material?
-  * Can you trace a genealogy to other material ?
+  * Can you trace a genealogy to other material?
-  * How do you unambiguously identify your material ?
+  * How do you unambiguously identify your material?

 ### Solutions